 Effectively communicate with and empower others regarding the need for continuous learning.

-Capacity: 20 Audience: Professionals and future professionals in the field of natural resources management, especially those with significant management responsibilities.
+Capacity: 20; AT CAPACITY Audience: Professionals and future professionals in the field of natural resources management, especially those with significant management responsibilities.

 Regenerative Leadership Primer Tuesday, September 14, 10:00am - 12:00pm ET Presenters: Michelle Doerr and Bre Hiivala Cahoy, EdD, Anavah Consulting LLC Join us for a primer on leadership that is life-affirming and ready to embrace change.
 We will use principles of Adlerian psychology (a holistic approach to wellbeing) to assess and inform.
 In addition, we will touch on theories in adaptive leadership, systems thinking, regenerative leadership, and trauma.
 Together, we will start building an ecosystem of leadership that promotes wellbeing, emotional intelligence, creativity, inclusivity, community, and a growth mindset.
 The end goal is to have the basic information needed to set a path for leadership development based on the needs of individuals, teams and for the benefit of the planet.
 Leadership development starts with the ability to lead oneself and this process continues throughout life.
 We share our learning with others to encourage their learning.
 Regenerative organizations encourage leadership learning throughout every employee’s tenure.
 Eventually, co-creation occurs in all areas of the organization.
 Leadership starts where you are, right now.
 It is not a linear process.
 Each person’s pathway is different, and each team develops their skills through prioritizing, practice, and regular and immediate feedback.
 Takeaways: